Cem Adrian

-Cem Filiz (born 30 November 1980), better known by his stage name Cem Adrian, is a Turkish musician of Bosniak origin, singer-songwriter and record producer.
+Cem Filiz (born 30 November 1980), better known by his stage name Cem Adrian, is a Turkish musician of Bosniak descent, singer-songwriter and record producer.

 Early life

 His father was a merchant, while his mother was a housewife.
 Adrian was born to a family from Bosnia in Edirne, as the second child of his parents.
 His real name is Cem Filiz.
-Adrian chose his stage name after Adrianople, the original name of Edirne in ancient times.
+Adrian chose his stage name after Adrianople, the name of Edirne in ancient times.
 He later met Fazıl Say through Demet Sağıroğlu, and with Say's invitation, he enrolled in Bilkent University's Department of Performing Arts.

 Career

 Career beginnings

 In 2003, he worked as a soloist and dancer for the group Mystica.
 In February 2005, he released his first album, Ben Bu Şarkıyı Sana Yazdım.
 This album includes the songs which Adrian had recorded by himself between 1997 and 2003 in Edirne.
 In January 2006, he started working on his second self-produced album.
 Aşk Bu Gece Şehri Terk Etti, which contained 13 songs written by himself, was released in December 2006.
 Artists Umay Umay, Denizhan and Suicide were featured on three of the album's songs.

 In 2008 he released two albums, Seçkiler (Essentials) and Emir, and produced the music for Abdullah Oğuz's film Sıcak, where he also played the role of a young imam.